Andrew has one spouse, two poodles, three children, and a broad ranging advocacy practice.

 Andrew does not take a one-speed fits all approach to litigation.
 Some cases require an aggressive and unwavering trajectory to and through litigation from the outset.
 Others need a conciliatory touch.
 Most require an approach somewhere in between, or employing one or the other at the appropriate time.
 That is how Andrew practices.

-Within the firm, Andrew is the head of the firm’s Associates’ Committee and is an active participant in the firm's "doin' good" (charitable donation) program.
+Within the firm, Andrew is responsible for managing and resolving conflict issues.
 He also shares the creative guilt for the firm’s annual holiday card.

 - University of Toronto, Faculty of Law, LL.B., 1995